-Arvind Kejriwal in self-quarantine after developing fever, sore throat; Covid-19 test tomorrow
+Arvind Kejriwal in self-quarantine after developing fever, sore throat; Covid-19 test today

-Arvind Kejriwal in self-quarantine after developing fever, sore throat; COVID-19 test tomorrow

 New Delhi, June 08: Delhi Chief Minister Arvind Kejriwal has gone into self-quarantineafter displaying symptoms of fever and cough since yesterday afternoon.
 He will undergo a COVID-19 test tomorrow morning.